-- Teaching: Meaning, Nature, Principle, Levels, Phases and maxims of teaching, Difference of training and instruction from teaching. - Learning: Meaning, Nature, Factors affecting learning and types of learning. - Relationship between teaching and learning, Resource and their development for promoting teaching - learning process.
+- Teaching: Meaning, Nature, Principle, Levels, Phases and maxims of teaching, Difference of training and instruction from teaching. - Learning: Meaning, Nature, Factors affecting learning and types of learning. - Relationship between teaching and learning, Resource and their development for promoting teaching learning process. - Tradition and changes in view of the learning process a shift from teaching and learning.